 Still, petitioning for sole physical custody is rare.
 Most divorces end with shared custody because it is often the best scenario for the child.
 But if there is reason to fight for full custody — if safety is an issue, if a a father is by far the most involved parent, and if it is in the best-interest of the child — there are routes forward.
 Here is what advice experts have for fathers seeking full custody.

 1. Understand What Full Custody Entails

 Take a breath and reflect.
 Do you really want your kids full-time?
 It’s an honest question.
-You could be seeking custody for the wrong reason and it could spell disaster for you and your kids.
+You could be seeking custody for the wrong reason and it could hinder things for you and your kids.
 “If you’re upset your wife is leaving you for another man, and you know the one thing she cares about in the world are the kids,” says Davis.
 “And you hate her guts and you want to punish her.
 That’s not a good enough reason.”